wienerr/Piklist-Documentation/content/folder-structure/comment-block-parameters/_index.md

 ---
 title: "Comment Block Parameters"
+description: "This is a full list of available parameters for Piklist comment blocks."
 ---
 This is a full list of available parameters for Piklist comment blocks.
 Not all parameters work with all Piklist parts (`parts/` folders).